Becoming a Citizen

 The outgoing Trump Administration has made changes to the citizenship test, making it longer and more difficult.
 The test bank has been expanded to 128 questions, up from 100 questions and a passing score is now 12 out of 20 questions correct (US Citizenship Test is Longer and More Difficult, The New York Times, December 3, 2020).

+There seem to be clear biases in the way questions are asked.
 One of the questions asked "Whom does a senator represent?"
 The correct answer according to the test writers is the citizens of a state, not all the people of a state, a phrasing that dismisses the status of immigrants and undocumented people.

 Green Card Status

 The U.S. also grants green card status to immigrants, which allow them to live and work in the country on a permanent basis (for more information, go to Get a Green Card).
 After 3 to 5 years and if other criteria are met, green card holders can apply for citizenship (for more information, go to I Am a Permanent Resident.
 How do I Apply for U.S. Citizenship).

 Becoming a citizen also costs money.
 Currently there is a $725 per person non-refundable application fee, a great burden for those living paycheck to paycheck; the fee in 1985 was $35.
 It is estimated that some 9 million people who could become full citizens have not done so, in part because they do not have enough money to avoid the fee ("The Land of the Fee," Boston Sunday Globe Metro, May 30, 2021, p.
 B1, para.
 6-7).

 Immigration Gateways, Ports of Entry, and Citizenship Histories